 Dyslexia exists in all cultures and across the range of abilities and socio-economic backgrounds.
-It is a hereditary, life-long, neurodevelopmental condition.
+It is a hereditary, life-long, neurodevelopmental and it can impact on wellbeing.

 The Scottish Definition of Dyslexia is as follows: